AllanCheboiwo/AllanCheboiwo/README.md

 ## 💼 Experience Highlights

 - **Acronym Solutions | Network Engineering Co-op** (Sep 2023 – Sep 2024)
-  Automated network data validation with Python, supported PON setups, and documented Cisco switch replacements, enhancing infrastructure efficiency.
+During my co-op tenure as a Network Engineering student at Acronym Solutions in Toronto, ON, from September 2023 to September 2024, I worked on several impactful projects where I analyzed and updated network diagrams to improve troubleshooting efficiency and support optical network and data refresh initiatives.
+I also took a key role in the Network Switch Replacement project, designing documentation and spreadsheets to ensure everything ran smoothly under tight deadlines.
+Using the Command Line Interface (CLI), I validated network data to keep our records accurate for better decision-making, and I supported the Sales Engineering team with the Vendor Management System process, helping improve sales outcomes.
+It was a great experience that let me sharpen my technical skills, attention to detail, and ability to collaborate under pressure

 - **UBC Okanagan | Teaching Assistant, COSC 121 & DATA 101** (Sep 2021 – Apr 2022)
-  Guided students in Python and Java labs, providing technical support and feedback to improve data analysis and coding skills.
+  Guided students in R and Java labs, providing technical support and feedback to improve data analysis and coding skills.

----

-## 🌱 Currently Learning

-- Advanced Machine Learning with PyTorch
-- Infrastructure as Code (Terraform)
-- Distributed Systems Design
-- Cloud Computing (AWS)

 ---